 Counselling – how can it work for you

 Through talking and sharing a person is helped to explore their thoughts, possibly difficult or painful feelings and related behaviours and thereby reach a clearer self- understanding.
 During this exploration the person is helped to find and use their inner resources and strengths so that they can cope more effectively with life by making appropriate decisions and taking relevant action.
+There are many different types of counselling modalities.
+Many of our therapists work from an integrative or humanistic approach.
+This means that the counselling can be tailored to meet your specific requirements and unique individual needs.
+Some approaches of therapy include:

 Couples counselling offers the parties in a relationship to work through their difficulties with a counsellor trained in this area of work.
 Couples counselling is for any couple experiencing conflict in their relationship.
 This relationship may not necessarily be an intimate relationship – it can for example be between family members, or workplace relationships between colleagues or employee/employer.
 The counsellor acts as a facilitator to help the couples identify areas of conflict and stuck patterns of communication and behaviour, providing a safe space where both parties can express their perceptions and expectations of the relationship.
 The aim is to help the couple come to a mutually suitable outcome, helping the couple to decide on what changes in behaviour and communication will help to resolve the problems.
 If the couple decide to separate or divorce then the counsellor can provide emotional support to help the couple negotiate through this painful process.